jberli/phyloscope/README.rst

 Phylopedia
 ##########

-**Phylopedia** is web application that aims at providing a smooth interface to navigate through the diversity of life on Earth.
+**Phylopedia** is a web application that aims at providing a smooth interface to navigate through the diversity of life using different data visualization methods.

-Phylopedia can be understood as the association of two greek words:
+You can easily explore the taxonomic tree and read about each `taxon, <https://en.wikipedia.org/wiki/Taxon>`_ explore the geographic range of different species, etc.

-`*phûlon* <https://en.wiktionary.org/wiki/-pedia>`_ and `*paideía* <https://en.wiktionary.org/wiki/%CF%86%E1%BF%A6%CE%BB%CE%BF%CE%BD>`_
+The data is taken from the `iNaturalist Taxonomy DarwinCore Archive. <https://www.inaturalist.org/pages/developers>`_ `iNaturalist <https://www.inaturalist.org>`_ is a crowdsourced platform and a social network of worldwide naturalists that aims at sharing information about biodiversity and helping people learn about nature.